Roguelike-Celebration/azure-mud/README.md

 Currently, this project only runs on Azure.
 This requires your own [Azure subscription](https://azure.com/free/?WT.mc_id=spatial-8206-emwalker).

 If you don't already have an Azure account/subscription, you'll get a few hundred bucks of credits to use your first month, but if that's not the case you will want to keep an eye on the fact that **running this backend will cost you actual money**.

+**If you are a Roguelike Celebration volunteer**: I apologize if this looks extremely daunting!
+I promise it's not a lot of work -- it 90% consists of "click a link to automatically deploy a bunch of Azure stuff, then shuffle around some secret keys into GitHub Actions and a local .env file, then make a single Firebase config change".

 ### Deploying via ARM Template